mohitaneja44/SQLZOO-Solutions/README.md

-# SQLZOO
+# SQLZOO Solutions
-Solutions of SQL Queries on SQLZOO
+Solutions to SQL Queries on SQLZOO